kristofk/iOS-Side-Projects/README.md

 ## Classes

 ### AdMob_Ad
-The name of the class doesn't exactly follow the Swift naming convenction, that would be: AdMobAd but imho my naming is more understandeble ad admob type ad.
-This class is responsible for maniging one ad.
+The name of the class doesn't exactly follow the Swift naming connection, that would be: AdMobAd but imho my naming is more understandeble ad admob type ad.
+This class is responsible for managing one ad.
 It has functions to support everything this project needs.
 The AdMob_Ad class is declared in the AdMob.swift file.
 #### Functions
 * **displayAd(on view: ViewController)** <br>
 **Input**:<br>